Oliver-Loeffler/exploring-java-spi/README.md

 # Exploring Java Service Provider Interface (SPI)

+The way how the service provider interface API works has changed with Java 9.
+All details below apply to Java 7 or Java 8, details for most recent Java versions will be added later.

 ## Idea

 There is a ```Greeter``` interface.
 This interface has only one method ```String getSalutation();```.